running-code-pp/breakpad-cmake/README.md

 # why create this repository?
 I planned to integrate Breakpad via Conan, but discovered it wouldn't build on Windows.
 Therefore, I cloned the Breakpad 2024.02.16 source code and created a CMake build script for it.
-You can now add it to your local Conan repository and build it using CMake,the breakpad package in conan center can just use in liux
+You can now add it to your local Conan repository and build it using CMake,the breakpad package in conan center can just use in linux

 # Install as local conan packages